ExoMars-PanCam/passthrough/README.md

 ### Element properties
 > The term *element* is used as a shorthand for *XML element*.
 It is sometimes useful to distinguish between
-> leaf node and non-leaf node elements, which in PDS4 terminology are referred to as *attributes* and *classes*,
+> leaf node and non-leaf node elements, which in PDS4 terms are referred to as *attributes* and *classes*,
 > respectively.
-The term *attribute* should always be taken to mean *PDS4 attribute*; *XML attribute* is therefore
+The term *attribute* is therefore used as a shorthand for *PDS4 attribute*; *XML attribute* is always
-> never abbreviated.
+> spelled out.

 The PT template language is based around assigning *properties* to elements of a template.
 These properties consist of a single *keyword* - *expression* pair and are declared on elements in the template via XML attributes under the PT